 The second piece is we took monetization very, very, very seriously from the beginning.
 We have hundreds and hundreds of people that work for Pandora whose full-time job is to figure out how to make money through advertising, how to make through subscription, how to support this runaway growth of the service.
 That’s all good news, but you’ve got to pay for it.

-Tom Conrad: You're not coming and saying, play the new Bon Iver for me."
-You're coming to be entertained in just really simple way, press the button and the music comes out.
+You’re not coming and saying, play the new Bon Iver for me.”
+You’re coming to be entertained in just really simple way, press the button and the music comes out.
 We built big, big audiences for bands without any explicit action from our listeners at all, other than just listening.

 I think that’s what really powerful.
 It underscores that there’s a danger in painting the whole digital music ecosystem with one brush.
 I mean like, what radio does and how it does it in Pandora as the modern articulation of that is just fundamentally different than what the record store does.
 They’re just different things.